-Preparation of the financial statements requires the use of management judgement, estimates and assumptions that affect reported amounts and the application of policies.
-Actual results may differ from these estimates.
+The preparation of these financial statements requires the use of management judgements, estimates and assumptions that affect reported amounts and the application of policies.

 Discussion of the critical accounting estimates, which include complex or subjective decisions or assessments, are covered in note 2.
-Such estimates will require review in future periods.
+Such estimates are reviewed on an ongoing basis.